telent/swarm/README.md

 directory /run/services/servicename.
-Within this directory we expect to find (up to) two files with standardized UPPERCASE names, plus a an arbitrary number of other files (and directories) with lowercase names containing whatever other state it may want to make available
+Within this directory we expect to find (up to) two files with standardized UPPERCASE names, plus a an arbitrary number of other files (and directories) with lowercase names containing whatever other state it may want to make available.
+This might be something like

 ```
+/run/services/servicename/HEALTHY:
-/run/services/servicename/HEALTHY: 35235.123
+35235.123
  - exists if the service is healthy.
 Contains monotonic timestamp of
    most recent health check (as provided by clock_gettime with CLOCK_MONOTONIC)
 /run/services/servicename/STATUS